Special routes of U.S. Route 271: Bogata business loop

-Paris
+Paris loop

 Business U.S. Highway 271-B (Bus.
 US 271-B) is a business route of US 271 in Texas that is 4.193 mi in length.
 It runs through the downtown of Paris, Texas, which U.S. 271 bypasses.
 It starts at an interchange with US 271 and Loop 286. and heads towards downtown Paris, intersecting multiple city streets.
 Close to the center of town, the route turns north onto US 82-H (12th Street), forming a concurrency.
 It then turns west onto Lamar Ave and continues heading towards downtown Paris.
 In the center of town, the route turns north on Main Street and the concurrency ends.
 Before the route ends it intersects multiple city streets.
 The route ends at another interchange with US 271, US 82, and Loop 286.